ppoffice/hexo-theme-icarus/source/_posts/en/Configuring-Theme.md

 - `photos`
 - `excerpt`

-Lastly, any other configuration files listed above will override the site configuration file `_config.yml` for the settings used by the Icarus.
+Lastly, all configuration sources listed above will override the site configuration file `_config.yml` for the settings used by the Icarus.
 For instance, `title` in the `themes/icarus/_config.yml` will override `title` in the `_config.yml`, but `new_post_name` will not since it is not used by Icarus.

-In conclusion, the scopes of the configuration locations and their priorities are:
+In conclusion, the scopes of the configuration sources and their priorities are:

-- A certain post or page
+- For a certain post or page

-    - front-matter overrides all configurations below.
+    - front-matter overrides all configuration sources below.
-    - `themes/icarus/_config.post.yml` and `themes/icarus/_config.page.yml` override all configurations below.
+    - `themes/icarus/_config.post.yml` and `themes/icarus/_config.page.yml` override all configuration sources below.
-    - `themes/icarus/_config.yml` overrides all configurations below.
+    - `themes/icarus/_config.yml` overrides all configuration sources below.
-    - `_config.yml`
+    - `_config.yml`.

-- All posts or pages
+- For all posts or pages

-    - `themes/icarus/_config.post.yml` or `themes/icarus/_config.page.yml` override all configurations below.
+    - `themes/icarus/_config.post.yml` or `themes/icarus/_config.page.yml` override all configuration sources below.
-    - `themes/icarus/_config.yml` overrides all configurations below.
+    - `themes/icarus/_config.yml` overrides all configuration sources below.
-    - `_config.yml`
+    - `_config.yml`.

-- All posts, pages, and index pages
+- For all posts, pages, and index pages

-    - `themes/icarus/_config.yml` overrides all configurations below.
+    - `themes/icarus/_config.yml` overrides all configuration sources below.
-    - `_config.yml`
+    - `_config.yml`.

 ## Configuration Generation and Validation